 - MAKE THE COUSCOUS (OR OTHER MINI PASTA BALLS).
 Prepare the pasta according to the package directions.
 Store this in a separate container from the soup so it doesn’t soak up the soup broth!

 - FINISH PREPARING THE SOUP.
 Wilt your leafy greens in the soup for a few minutes with the soup still simmering (I like the stems to still have a bit of a crunchy texture), then stir in the fresh dill.
+Taste the soup to see if you’d prefer a little more salt and/or pepper.

 - PLATING.
 Scoop a small amount of couscous into each bowl.
 Ladle in some piping hot broth, meatballs, and veggies.
 Grate Pecorino Romano over each bowl.
 Serve with toasted baguette slices and/or crackers (optional).
 Enjoy!!!!